evan-erdos/trail-of-cthulhu/story/act-0/seq-2/scene-1.md

 ILYA ZOLNEROWICH
 Find the cultist they call "The Dreaming One", and see if he knows anything about our rocket.
+I want you to be safe.
+I will send someone I trust along with you.
 ~~~

 The PCs are escorted out, and as promised,
 are given a place to stay in the makeshift Soviet base near the Village.

+As they're settling in, Borst arrives,
+and says he's been instructed to travel with them.

+He and Dolya agree that in the morning,
+they should return to town and ask about a ritual.

+The group agrees to meet at 0900 hours, at the Village square.